 Her first professional engagements were as a resident artist at the Los Angeles Music Center Opera (now the Los Angeles Opera) and as an apprentice artist at the Santa Fe Opera.
 Following those experiences, her career was based in Germany where she spent four years as a leading soprano with the Wuppertal Opera and nine years as a soprano soloist at the Bavarian State Opera in Munich.
 Favorite roles were the Countess in Mozart’s Le Nozze di Figaro, Elettra in Mozart’s Idomeneo, Tatiana in Tchaikovsky’s Eugene Onegin, Mařenka in Smetana’s The Bartered Bride, and Ortlinde in Wagner’s Die Walküre.
 She was privileged to work regularly with well-known conductors such as Lorin Maazel, Wolfgang Sawallisch, James Levine, and especially Zubin Mehta, general music director of the Bavarian State Opera.
 Trost sang as a guest artist at the Komische Oper in Berlin, the National Theater in Mannheim, the Salzburg Music Festival, the Opéra de Paris Garnier, the Teatro Carlo Felice in Genoa, Italy, the British Broadcasting Corporation (Proms) in London, the Casals Festival in Puerto Rico, the Los Angeles Philharmonic, the Hollywood Bowl, the Los Angeles Philharmonic New Music Group, the Munich Radio Orchestra, and the Munich Philharmonic.
 She sang the role of Magdalena (a role specifically composed for her) in the world premiere of Aribert Reimann's Bernarda Albas Haus.

 As a recitalist, Trost has frequently collaborated with Arlene Shrut, performing works by Wagner, Berg, Debussy, Schumann, and Ben Moore, among others.
 A highlight of their collaboration was the premiere of Four Songs of the Heart, a cycle written specifically for them by Judith Cloud, based on poems by Kathleen Raine.
-Judith Cloud recently wrote another piece for Trost, a monodrama called Beethoven’s Slippers (for voice and piano quartet) based on a text by Douglas Atwill.
-The world premiere is scheduled for November 2016 at Northern Arizona University.
+Judith Cloud recently wrote another piece for Trost, a monodrama called Beethoven’s Slippers (for voice, piano and string trio) based on a text by Douglas Atwill.
+The world premiere took place at Northern Arizona University in November 2016.
+After additional performances in Los Angeles, Trost is touring the work in the piano/voice version in Indiana, Michigan, Pennsylvania, North Carolina, New York, and New Jersey.